A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

-In the $L^2$-critical or supercritical case, negative energy $\langle x\rangle^{-1} L^2 \cap H^1$ initial data leads to solutions of (\ref{NLS'}) that blow up in finite time, due to the virial identity (see Glassey \cite{glassey}).
-For a relaxation of this condition and a survey of results see \cite{sulem} and \cite{caz2}.
-Berestycki--Cazenave \cite{bercaz} showed that blow-up can occur for arbitrarily small perturbations of ground states (\ref{phi'}).
-Recent results concerning this subject include Merle--Raphael \cite{mer2} and Krieger--Schlag \cite{krisch2}.
+In the $L^2$-supercritical case, negative energy initial data in $\Sigma = \langle x\rangle^{-1} L^2 \cap H^1$ leads to finite time blowup, due to the virial identity (see Glassey \cite{glassey}).
+For a relaxation of this condition and a survey of existing results see Sulem--Sulem \cite{sulem} and Cazenave \cite{caz2}.
+Berestycki--Cazenave \cite{bercaz} showed that blow-up can occur for arbitrarily small perturbations of ground state solitons such as (\ref{phi'}).
+The blowup is self-similar, as shown by results of Merle--Raphael \cite{mer2} and Krieger--Schlag \cite{krisch2}.

-Weinstein \cite{wein} showed that all $H^1$ solutions $\phi$ of the mass-critical equation (\ref{NLS'}) of mass strictly less than that of the soliton, $M[\psi] < M[\phi]$, have global in time existence.
-Merle \cite{merle} classified threshold solutions ($M[\psi] = M[\phi]$), finding necessary and sufficient criteria for blow-up for $H^1$ data (namely, all blow-up solutions arise from transformations of the soliton), and global existence and scattering, for $\langle x \rangle^{-1} L^2 \cap H^1$ data.